catfact/WaveSpecter/README.md

 oh yeah - the output is always .png, doesn't matter what extension you put. (ha!)

-frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead. anything but `lin` results in log-scale output. (ha!)
+frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead. anything but `lin` results in log-scale output. (and it's case sensitive. ha!)

 the size of the DFT window is the number of samples in the input file< is, rounded up to the nearest even number.